Upcoming Oika Exhibition in the White Mountains

 Pelagic Pulses Art Project

 My boards are built to ride but I've also collaborated with artists for a good cause.
 In this case I built four boards that were supposed to be auctioned off to benefit a school for at-risk boys.
-Unfortunately, the artist, Immogene Drummond, stole all four of the boards and disappeared.
-It's a sad story and I'd love to heal the wounds it created.
-Perhaps one day she'll make it right.

 Rich Blundell on NPR